xaratustrah/barion/README.md

 For some versions, binary releases for OSX and Win will be provided on GitHUB.
 An Arch linux package is planned and will be announced.

+#### Win Binary Release
+The resulting file *icudt53.dll* which is very big (~22 MB) has been replaced by a minimal version taken from [this page](https://forum.qt.io/topic/37891/minimal-icudt51-dll-icudt52-dll-icudt53-dll-icudt54-dll-and-icudt55-dll).
+Finally using [UPX](http://upx.sourceforge.net/) the size of the resulting compilation under windows has been reduced by the following command:

+	upx --best --compress-exports=0 --strip-relocs=0 *.pyd *.dll

+Please make sure that I have removed the files **MSVCP100.dll** and **MSVCR100.dll** because these can usually be found on every system.

+#### OSX Binary release

+This is still work in progress.

 ### Build / Run Prerequisites

 **barion** is writen in Python 3.4 so it needs a standard working environment such as Linux,